StarChart-Labs/major-tom/README.md

 AWS Lambda which monitors for SNS messages and posts notifications to Slack

+For information on migrating between major versions, see the [migration guide](./docs/MIGRATION.md)

 ## Contributing

 Information for how to contribute to Chronicler can be found in [the contribution guidelines](./docs/CONTRIBUTING.md)